THIS IS AN 'AD FREE' SITE

 Hello, I’m Daryl Pratt

-I am a mentor, coach and guide.
+I am a mentor, a coach and a guide.

-I have been where you are and now, it is my turn to pass it on.
-To pay it forward.
+It is my turn to pass it on, to pay it forward.

 Life is short my friend so the sooner you control your destiny the better.